 As always, be a good human and adhere to the Leave No Trace Principles, taking all rubbish with you and not picking the wildflowers.
 This area is also susceptible to the fungal disease Dieback so be sure to stick to the marked trail and do not pick any of the wildflowers.

-The Wireless Hill Museum was given a refresh in 2015 and if you’re interested in the telecommunications history of the area then be sure to check it out when it reopens on May 2 after some recent site works.
+The Wireless Hill Museum was given a refresh in 2015 and if you’re interested in the telecommunications history of the area then be sure to check it out.
 Surrounding the museum is a lovely grassed area complete with lookout tower and playground so if you’re after a nice spot for a picnic then this is the perfect spot.

 About the author: